Court filings: Maduro ally met with US prior to arrest

 Some of Saab’s contracts were obtained by paying bribes to the adult children of Venezuelan first lady Cilia Flores, the Trump administration alleged when it announced the sanctions.
 Commonly known in Venezuela as “Los Chamos,” slang for “the kids,” the three — children of Flores from a previous relationship — have themselves been under investigation by prosecutors in Miami for several years.

-Henry Bell, an attorney for Saab, and the U.S. attorney’s office in Miami, which is handling the investigation into Saab, did not immediately respond to an email requesting comment.
+Henry Bell, an attorney for Saab, did not immediately respond to an email requesting comment.
+The U.S. attorney’s office in Miami, which is handling the investigation into Saab, declined to comment.

 Bagley’s role in Saab’s alleged graft network appears to have been relatively minor.